Faraja17/faq-accordian-card/README.md

-# Title of Project
+# Frontend Mentor Challenge: FAQ Accordian Card

-Descripton:
+Descripton: [Click here](frontend-mentor) for the details of this project.

 ## Table of contents